 You can enter the United States up to 30 days before the program start date indicated on your DS-2019 form.
-Also, you have a grace period that allows you to stay in the U.S. for up to 30 days from the program end date on your DS-2019 form before departing the U.S.
+Also, you have a grace period that allows you to stay in the U.S. for up to 30 days after the end date of your J-1 program before departing the U.S. Note that any time after you enter the U.S. with your DS-2019 issued by GMU until your final departure, your objective is to participate on the GMU exchange program.
+Recreational travel around the U.S. and preparing for your program and preparing for your departure from your GMU program would be the only appropriate activities.
+Please consult with an OIPS J-1 advisor if you have any questions.